Geography (GEOG) Courses

 GEOG 320 Earth Surface Processes (3) Processes of landform development at large and small scales.
 Theoretical and applied aspects, including human environment considerations.
 Field excursions may be required.
 Pre: GEOG 101 or GEOL 111 or equivalent.
 (Same as GEOL 342)

 GEOG 321 Geog Of Economic Activity (3) Factors influencing the distribution of economic activities at different spatial scales: world, national, local.
 Consideration of general theories of decision making for urban and industrial locations.
 Pre: GEOG 103.

 GEOG 325 Legal Geography (3) In this course, we will explore and examine a variety of places that upon first consideration, do not seem either legal or political.
 We will investigate a variety of types of places and spaces that carry legal and political weight in our everyday lives.
 Themes of consumption, expression, access, accommodation, culture, sex, race, living, national identity, community, discipline, and property will guide our inquiry into the relationship between law, politics, and spatial habitation.
 (Same as POLS 325).
-(Attributes: GCC)
+(Attributes: ALEX, GCC)

 GEOG 326 Natural Resources (3) Philosophy and history of the conservation movement in the United States.
 Ecological considerations in the management of renewable and nonrenewable resources.
 Current conservation issues in Hawaiʻi.
 Pre: GEOG 101 or instructor's consent.
 (Attributes: GAHP)